infiniflow/ragflow/docs/quickstart.md

    ![2 add llm](https://github.com/infiniflow/ragflow/assets/93570324/10635088-028b-4b3d-add9-5c5a6e626814)

-   > Each RAGFlow account is able to use **text-embedding-v2** for free, a small embedding model of Tongyi-Qianwen.
+   > Each RAGFlow account is able to use **text-embedding-v2** for free, a embedding model of Tongyi-Qianwen.
 This is why you can see Tongyi-Qianwen in the **Added models** list.
 And you may need to update your Tongyi-Qianwen API key at a later point.

 2. Click on the desired LLM and update the API key accordingly (DeepSeek-V2 in this case):